sujith-eag/personal-site/content/docs/bash-linux/Terminal-5shell-scripting.md

-***Objective***     <br />
+***Objective***
-Shell script that runs a command or a series of commands for a fixed set of files.    <br />
+Shell script that runs a command or a series of commands for a fixed set of files.
-Run a shell script from the command line.   <br />
+Run a shell script from the command line.
-Using a shell script that operates on a set of fines defines by the user on the command line.   <br />
+Using a shell script that operates on a set of fines defines by the user on the command line.
 Creating a pipeline that included shell scripts.

 ## Shell Script

-We are going to take the commands we have repeat frequently and save them in files so that we can re-run all those operations again later by typing a single command.   <br />
+We are going to take the commands we have repeat frequently and save them in files so that we can re-run all those operations again later by typing a single command.
 So ***Shell Scripts*** are actually small programs.
 ```c
 $ cd alkanes